creadicted/OekofenMonitor/README.md

 */1 *  * * * pi   /usr/bin/python3 /home/pi/oekofen-fetch.py
 ```

 It will call the script every minute.
+Make sure to shut down and start the device after you made changes.
+After a soft restart, sometimes the system does not pick up the changes to the file.

 ## 4. Login in to Graphana